stas-sultanov/docs/process/continous-production.md

 # Plot

-Continuous Production is a flow production method, This method allows to build most efficient process of transformation Idea into the Value withi the software soultion lifecyle.
+Continuous Production is a flow production method.
+This method allows to build most efficient process of transformation Idea into the Value within the software soultion lifecyle.
 By efficiency time and money are considered.

 For example: